Genderdiversity

 • who have taken gender-affirming hormones for 5 or more years.

-Recommendation: Routine screening mammograms at a BreastCheck site (no doctor's referral required) or a diagnostic imaging site (doctor's referral required).
+Recommendation: Routine screening mammograms may be considered at BreastCheck (no doctor's referral required) or a diagnostic imaging site (doctor's referral required).

 • who have taken gender-affirming hormones for 5 or more years and have breast implants.

-Recommendation: Routine screening mammograms at a diagnostic imaging site (doctor's referral required).
+Recommendation: Routine screening mammograms may be considered at a diagnostic imaging site (doctor's referral required).

 • who have not taken gender-affirming hormones or have taken gender-affirming hormones for less than 5 years.